No expiration date

 • Suitable for all physical fitness levels

-• This tour can accommodate vegetarian, vegans, and gluten free options.
-Please notify us in advance at least 24 h before the tour start time if you have any dietary requests.
+• Can this tour accommodate dietary requirements?
+Absolutely.
+We can cater for vegetarian, vegan, and gluten-free options.
+Please notify us at least 24 hours before the tour start time if you have any dietary requests.
+While we do our best to accommodate these needs, substitutions may not be identical to the original menu items.

-• We reserve the right to change both the route and places visited within the tour.
-Food inclusions are subject to change, dependent on availability on the day.
+• Can the route or inclusions change?
+We reserve the right to adjust the route and places visited.
+Food inclusions may vary depending on availability on the day.

-• Suitable for all ages and fitness levels, but please note that this tour covers 8 km (5 miles) of walking.
+• Is the tour suitable for all fitness levels?
+Yes, but please note the tour involves approximately 8 km (5 miles) of walking.

 • For a full refund, cancel at least 24 hours before the scheduled departure time.